Should you prep alone or prep with a group?

 - Lack of running water

 These may not affect you if you’re off the grid, but you should be concerned if you’re stuck in the city and sharing a cramped space with several others.
-To prevent illnesses from circulating among your party, it’s crucial to maintain hygiene.
+Maintaining hygiene is crucial to prevent illnesses from circulating among your party.
 Here’s how to do that when SHTF.

 We have to say that prepping with a group beats prepping solo.

-Your chances of surviving a serious disaster are much higher when you don’t have to fend for yourself.
+Your chances of surviving a serious disaster are better when you don’t have to fend for yourself.

 Being a lone wolf has its appeal, but it’s physically and mentally taxing to have so much on your plate.
 With a group, members benefit from sharing skills and resources.
 Plus, when things get overwhelming, you’ll have people to keep you sane.